 Occasionally, other drugs will be given as part of a PET scan and any possible side effects will be discussed with you.

 PET scanning is a powerful diagnostic test that is having a major impact on the diagnosis and treatment of disease.
-It provides unique information which may assist in making a diagnosis, in determining treatment or providing a prognosis, that is, the likely outcome of any disease.
+It provides unique information that may assist in making a diagnosis, making decisions about treatment or providing a prognosis, that is, the likely outcome of any disease.

 Nuclear medicine tests, including PET scanning, can provide information on how tissue or organs are working, which cannot be obtained from other imaging techniques.
 PET scans may detect disease earlier than other types of scanning by identifying early changes to tissue and organs.

 A nuclear medicine technologist operates the equipment during the procedure.
 The technologist, or a nurse, will also be involved in preparing you for the scan.
 A doctor who has received highly specialised training in nuclear medicine will oversee the procedure, interpret the images and provide your doctor with a report of the scan.